peeech/hc-react-redux-template/docs/README.md

 hcdev web 4141
 ```

 The front-end app is served at `http://localhost:3000`.
-Backend exposes API `http://localhost:4141`.
+Backend exposes API at `http://localhost:4141`.

-Frontend is configured to hot reload during development, backend needs hcdev server restart after each change to backend's code.

 ## Folder structure